 - Thomas HAIDEN, ECMWF

 - Stephanie LANDMAN, SAWS

-- Chiara MARSIGLI, ARPA
+- Chiara MARSIGLI, DWD

 2nd International Verification Challenge – Seeking the Best New Verification Metrics Making Use of Non-Traditional Observations

 Do you have an idea for using non-traditional observations to verify forecasts?
 If the answer is yes, we'd like to hear from you!

 Forecast verification is evolving beyond traditional metrics for basic weather variables to make use of many new sources of data to assess forecast quality.
 This additional information gives people greater confidence to use the forecasts in their decision making.